BlueInterlude/es-de-linux-custom-systems/README.md

 Alternatively, you may use merging software (the Meld Flatpak can be installed from Discover) to merge the pre-existing files with the files downloaded from this repository.

+If you are using EmuDeck, it is highly likely the `es_find_rules.xml` and `es_systems.xml` file will already be created.
+If you are struggling with merging these files with the files downloaded from this repository, reach out to EmuDeck for support.
+This repository **will not** provide support on merging these files.

 ## Filename Conventions

 **Note:** Any `*` in the table below are wildcards.
 Wildcards are placeholders for version numbers or system specific file names.
 If you have a version number or a specific system name in your AppImage, you **do not** need to rename and remove these elements.